 Nevada Wildfire Awareness Month is an awareness campaign held every May with events and activities taking place throughout Nevada.
 This is a collaborative effort among local, state and federal firefighting agencies, wildfire prone communities and Extension's Living With Fire Program.

 Nevada Youth Range Camp

-A needs assessment performed by Cooperative Extension in 2001 indicated that the public places very high importance on natural resources education for youth.
+A needs assessment performed by Extension in 2001 indicated that the public places very high importance on natural resources education for youth.
 However, most of Nevada’s youth live in large urban environments, with little exposure to rangelands, forests or agricultural environments, and the products and services rangelands provide.
 This program teaches over 1,500 students ages 14-18.
 In June 2018, 25 campers from eight Nevada counties experienced life in Nevada’s rangeland for a we

 People of the Land